udacity/create-your-own-adventure/english/dont-know-why/now-you-know-it.md

-So easy, you are so bouring and don't have nothing better to do! ;)
+So easy, you are so bouring and don't have anything better to do! ;)